oxquantum-repo/diraq-ares-predicting-error-causation/README.md

 emisprob = np.array([model.emissionprob_ for model in models]) scores = np.array([model.score for model in models])

-# finding the model which fits the data best
+# finding the qm_model which fits the data best
 best_model = models[np.argmax(scores)]
-# fitting the model to the complete dataset just incase it changes the minimum slightly
+# fitting the qm_model to the complete dataset just incase it changes the minimum slightly
 best_model.fit(measured_states.reshape(-1, 1), full_shapes)

 # taking the parameters out of matrix form